Not your typical startup: How being a cooperative drives our business and product development – TechCrunch

 Our French startup Digicoop is a remote-first worker cooperative.
 We started the company in 2015, based on our shared values and passion for technology.
 The goal was simple: make good products that will have a positive impact on companies.
 The road to funding, not so simple.

 Due to our unique business model, which focuses on building a sustainable company, we had to forego venture capital and convince lots of players to take a chance.
 The effort paid off.
-Here’s a look at why we chose to be a co-op, how we got the funding, and how it drives our product development.
+Here’s a look at why we chose to be a co-op, how we got the funding and how it drives our product development.

 Table of Contents